mefaun/projectwalkout/README.md

 The aging process includes faster skills atrophy, greater chance of creative boxk, and eventually involving quittage.

-As there is always a possibility to expand the worlds and implementing new things, I estimate the lifespan of the final product can last for a few years.
+*As there is always a possibility to expand the game by adding other elements of hiphop into the game and implementing  other new things, I estimate the lifespan of the final product can last for more than just a few years.*